 The Share Purchase Plan allows full-time employees of the Company and its subsidiaries who have been employed by the Company or any of its subsidiaries for at least six (6) consecutive months to purchase shares in the Company and receive from the Company an equal number of shares (the "Company's Contribution") over and above the shares purchased.
 The Share Purchase Plan is designed to allow participation by Company employees in the future growth of the Company.
 Employees must subscribe no later than December 1st of every year to commence contributions for the following calendar year.
-Employees have the opportunity to contribute up to a maximum of 5% of their gross annual salaries (the "Employee's Contribution") excluding any overtime pay, bonuses or allowances of any kind.
+Currently, employees have the opportunity to contribute up to a maximum of 5% of their gross annual salaries excluding any overtime pay, bonuses or allowances of any kind.

 Except with the further approval of the shareholders of the Company given by the affirmative vote of a majority of the votes cast at a meeting of the shareholders of the Company, excluding the votes of insiders of the Company and such insider's associates, the Company may not cause (a) the issuance or delivery to insiders of the Company, within a one (1) year period, of Common Shares under the Share Purchase Plan and the Amended Plan to exceed 10% of the outstanding issue; and (b) the issuance or delivery to any one insider of the Company and such insider's associates, within a one (1) year period, of shares under this Share Purchase Plan and the Amended Plan to exceed 5% of the outstanding issue.

 The Company may issue shares from its treasury or purchase shares in the market for delivery to the participants under the Share Purchase Plan.
-The Company's contribution will not exceed 400,000 Common Shares in any calendar year and will not exceed 2,000,000 Common Shares in the aggregate (representing 1.54% of the issued Common Shares of the Company at December 31, 2019).
-As at the end of December 31, 2019, the Company had no outstanding shares awarded and 1,980,398 shares remaining available for grant under the Share Purchase Plan.
-This represents 1.54% of number of issued and outstanding Common Shares of the Company.
+The Common Shares issued or delivered to the participants will be deemed to have been issued at the greater of the closing price of the Common Shares on the TSX at the end of each pay period for that quarter and the weighted average trading price five days prior to the end of each pay period.
+All Common Shares issued or delivered to a participant in accordance with the Share Purchase Plan will be held in safekeeping by the Company and will be delivered, subject as provided in the Share Purchase Plan, to such participant upon the expiry of a period of 6 months following the date of issue of such Common Shares.
+The Company's Contribution will not exceed 400,000 Common Shares in any calendar year and will not exceed 2,000,000 Common Shares in the aggregate (representing 1.29% of the issued Common Shares of the Company at December 31, 2022).
+As at the end of December 31, 2022, the Company had 819,276 shares remaining available for grant under the Share Purchase Plan.
+This represents 0.53% of number of issued and outstanding Common Shares of the Company.